Actyx/Actyx/web/developer.actyx.com/blog/2020-06-22-react-pond.md

 This blog post is **not about how to write a fish**.
 And I also assume that you already know how to do that.
 So, we just use the following example, which keeps the state of a material request and has the features to place a request, start it and finish it.

 ---
-**Node:** I suggest that you use the VSCode plugin [Actyx-Pond](https://marketplace.visualstudio.com/items?itemName=Actyx.actyx-pond) to create fish for your projects.
+**Node:** I suggest that you use the VS Code plugin [Actyx-Pond](https://marketplace.visualstudio.com/items?itemName=Actyx.actyx-pond) to create fish for your projects.
 It creates all the type definitions for you and helps to have a common pattern in your projects.

 ---